 Charges dropped against Leafs' Matthews

-Toronto Maple Leafs center Auston Matthews had disorderly conduct charges against him dismissed this week after coming to a financial settlement with his accuser.
-Matthews had faced charges of disorderly conduct and disruptive behavior, stemming from a late-night incident in May with a female security guard in Scottsdale, Ariz.
+Toronto Maple Leafs center Auston Matthews had charges against him dismissed this week after coming to a financial settlement with his accuser.
+Matthews faced charges of disorderly conduct and disruptive behavior, stemming from a late-night incident in May with a female security guard in Scottsdale, Ariz.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)